Shepherd's Bush F.C.: History

 They continued to play in the Southern League under the Old St Stephen's name for another three seasons, never performing better than their inaugural season.
 During this time, in 1895, they moved across London to Shepherd's Bush, playing on Shepherd's Bush Green itself, which was to host football at the 1908 Summer Olympics (linked article says this event took place at White City stadium).
 In 1898 Old St Stephen's merged with another local team to become Shepherd's Bush FC.
 They took Old St Stephen's place in the Southern League and continued to play up until the 1901–02 season.

 Gaining the nickname of "the Bushmen", the club moved to Wormholt Farm, but when that site was threatened with development in 1904, Shepherd's Bush built and moved into the Loftus Road ground nearby; they played their first game there against Old Malvernians on 22 October 1904.
 In 1907, the club joined the Spartan League, after winning the 1906–07 Great Western Suburban League, and a year later the Isthmian League, where they played until the outbreak of World War I.

 During wartime, Shepherd's Bush F.C. were unable to play any further fixtures and disbanded in 1915.
 In 1917, their ground, Loftus Road, was taken over by Queens Park Rangers, who continue to occupy it.

+Colours

+The club's colours, from its Old St Stephen's days, were red and white vertical stripes.